ResilientEcosystem/blog/_posts/2022-12-12-GrafanaDashboardPipeline.md

 Currently, the Grafana dashboard integrated in nesres.github.io is using http connection.
 This is a temporality solution that put http connection in https page is a not a secure method.
 We need to solve this problem in future interation.

 ### Integrate dashboard into Nexres node manager
-While Nexres Node Manager is finished, combine the function cloud deployment install with node manager.
+While Nexres Node Manager is finished, combine the functionality of cloud deployment installer with node manager.

 ### Deploy Prometheus configuration by endpoint setup
 This improvement also related to node manager.
 The current Prometheus configuration file only support 4 nexres replicas.
 If this number increase in the future, the configuration file and Grafana need to adject according to replica number.